Merith-TK/packwiz-wrapper/readme.md

 Do note that this does not support URL files, and will not generate versions for those.

 ## reinstall

 - `pw reinstall` will reinstall all meta-files, including URLs
   - It will load all meta-files into internal memory, and then reinstall them with packwiz.

 ## batch

 - `pw batch` will run packwiz commands in all subfolders of a folder
   - run from the folder containing the folders with pack.toml's
   - `pw batch refresh` will refresh all subpacks

 ## flags

 - `pw` supports a few flags, which can be used with any subcommand
   - `pw -h` will print help
   - `pw -r` will run `packwiz refresh` after operations
   - running `pw -r import` will automatically refresh after its done importing
   - `pw -y` will autoconfirm (not full implemented into all subcommands)
   - `pw -c` is depreciated
   - Originally used for importing only clientside mods, but does nothing now
   - `pw -d <PackDir>` will set the pack directory to `<PackDir>`
   - In batchmode this points to where folders containg pack.toml's are rather than the current folder

+# how to install

+Make sure you have golang installed (https://golang.org/doc/install), and then run

+- `go install github.com/Merith-TK/packwiz-wrapper@main`